-Copyright Termination and Copyright Recapture Rights Explained for Songwriters and Recording Artists
+Copyright Termination and Recapture Rights Explained for Songwriters and Recording Artists

-by Brian R. Tinkham and Robert J. Allan
+By Brian R. Tinkham, Esq. and Robert J. Allan, Esq.

 The U.S. Copyright Act permits authors and/or their heirs, under certain circumstances, to terminate the exclusive or nonexclusive grant of a transfer or license of an author’s copyright in a work or of any right under a copyright.
-For authors, such as songwriters and recording artists, this means that they can terminate a copyright in a work, such as a musical composition or a sound recording, that was previously granted to a third party, like a publisher or a record label, provided certain requirements are met.
-If there is no dispute claimed by the Record Label or Publisher, the rights will revert to or be “recaptured” by the Author, and the Author or authors will be able to negotiate with the Record Label or Publisher and enter into a subsequent deal or a third party.
+For songwriters and recording artists, this means that they can terminate a grant of copyright in a work, such as a musical composition or a sound recording, that was previously granted to a third party, such as a publisher or a record label, provided specific requirements are met.
+If there is no dispute claimed by the record label or publisher, the copyright will revert to or be “recaptured” by the songwriter or recording artist.

 THE NOTICE OF TERMINATION – TIMING IS (ALMOST) EVERYTHING.

-The author or author(s) of the work own the right to terminate the Grant (referred to in the Act as the “Termination Interest”) and may serve the Notice of Termination at anytime up until the death of the author.
-After the author or authors die, then the Termination Interest is owned by the author’s heirs or the author’s estate as set forth below:
+The author or author(s) of the work owns the right to terminate the Grant (commonly referred to as the “Termination Interest”) and may serve the Notice of Termination at any time up until the death of the author.
+After the author or authors die, the Termination Interest is owned by the author’s heirs or the author’s estate as set forth below:

-The author’s surviving children, and the surviving children of any dead child of the author, own the author’s Termination Interest unless there is a widow or widower in which case the ownership of one-half of the author’s Termination Interest is divided amongst the children or grand-children as the case may be with the rights of the author’s children or grandchildren divided between them on a per stirpes basis according to the number of children represented while the share of the children of a dead child in the Termination Interest can be exercised only by the action of the majority of them; OR
+The author’s surviving children, and the surviving children of any dead child of the author, own the author’s Termination Interest unless there is a widow or widower, in which case the ownership of one-half of the author’s Termination Interest is divided amongst the surviving children and widower;

 The specific requirements for filing a Notice of Termination include: